druiw/Tastopia/README.md

 ## 🚀 Features (In Development)

-- **🔍 Search for restaurants**: Find the best restaurants based on your location and food preferences.
+- **🔍 Search for restaurants**: Find the best restaurants based on your location and food preferences. ⚠️Down Right Now :( ⚠️
-- **📱 Responsive design**: Optimized for desktop and mobile use.
+- **📱 Responsive design**: Optimized for desktop.
 - **💎 Interactive UI**: Beautiful, clean design with intuitive navigation.
-- - **🎉 Food Confetti**: Celebrate your meal discovery with fun food emojis falling like confetti on the homepage!
+- **🎉 Food Confetti**: Celebrate your meal discovery with fun food emojis falling like confetti on the homepage!

 ## ✨ Preview
 ![image](https://github.com/user-attachments/assets/6dce08e2-1cc0-4997-a25a-3cf3dc11fa91)